Fine-tuning

 View model details

-Choose the View details menu, and the details of the fine-tuned model will be shown.
+To view the model details, click the more menu (three-dots) and select View details.
+The details of the fine-tuned model will be shown.

 View details menu